BhadraAnirban/angular_signature/README.md

 # Angular signature using canvas
-### Inside the Signature you will find the mentioned files.
+### Inside the Signature folder you will find the mentioned files.

 ## Add the "model" folder in your app folder or the parent folder of the component folder where you want to implement the signature control.
 It has some typescript files.